Outline of a rehabilitation program for shoulder impingement syndrome.

-- NSAID's (Non Steroidal Anti-Inflammatory Drugs) e.g. Ibuprofen may be prescribed by a doctor.
+- NSAID's (Non-Steroidal Anti-Inflammatory Drugs) e.g. Ibuprofen may be prescribed by a doctor.
 Athletes with asthma should not take Ibuprofen.
-The drugs may help in the early stages of rehabilitation (first few days) but longer term are unlikely to help as much.
+The drugs may help in the early stages of rehabilitation (first few days) but longer term is unlikely to help as much.

 - Apply ice to the painful area for the first few days.
 15 minutes at a time, every 2-3 hours.